 I enjoyed the tantalisingly slow and subtle progression of their romance as well as the scientific and philosophical bent to the discussions throughout the novel.
 Lord also provides a diverse ensemble cast of characters from different cultures, perspectives and life experiences that kept me wanting to know more.

-This book did however exhibit some weaknesses for me.
-Lord writes in a somewhat rambling prose, and it took me a chapter or two to get accustomed to her style, and on occasion I did get a little confused as to which character was speaking.
+This book did, however, exhibit some weaknesses for me.
+Lord writes in somewhat rambling prose, and it took me a chapter or two to get accustomed to her style, and on occasion, I did get a little confused as to which character was speaking.
 I also think that one or two episodes in the story (different cultures the travelling party studied) could have been left out entirely as they added little value when all was said and done.

 The perils of telepathy, the merits of different belief systems, time and space travel, and the meaning of life are just some of the many interesting macro subjects explored by Karen Lord in The Best of All Possible Worlds.

 Some societies on Cygnus Beta are what we would consider very progressive and liberal, and others are quite the opposite.